 Submitting information to IBSA

 Proponents are required to prepare IBSA data packages to accompany biodiversity survey reports during assessment and compliance processes.

-An IBSA data package is to be submitted electronically and consists of:
+An IBSA data package must be submitted via IBSA Submissions and consists of:

-The portal and data packages are to be used in accordance with the IBSA disclaimer and the metadata and licensing statements associated with the individual data packages.
+The IBSA website and data packages are to be used in accordance with the IBSA disclaimer and the metadata and licensing statements/summaries associated with the individual data packages.

-Queries regarding IBSA and the portal can be directed to the IBSA team at firstname.lastname@example.org.
-Queries related to supplying IBSA data packages for specific proposals and applications should be directed to the relevant officer at the assessing agency.
+IBSA-related queries that can’t be answered using the above resources may be sent to email@example.com.
+Queries related to supplying IBSA data packages for specific proposals and applications should be directed to the relevant assessing organisation.